umccr/libica/openapi/docs/v2/docs/ProjectPipelineApi.md

         "categories_example",
     ] # [str, none_type], none_type |  (optional)
     html_documentation = "html_documentation_example" # str, none_type |  (optional)
+    proprietary = False # bool, none_type | A boolean which indicates if the code of this pipeline is proprietary (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try: